Broken Countries

 Notes:

-Here are some academic standards from the History/Social Science Content Standards of the state of California addressed by this song:
+Here are some academic standards from the History & Social Science Content Standards of the state of California; your state probably has something similar.

 Fifth Grade: